 3 episodes is all it took for this acclaimed drama anime allegedly rich in character development and tragedy to completely fall apart for me.
 The show opens up on introducing viewers to a big cast of miserable little shits; an entire group of depressed children that share the role of protagonists among them.

 But you know what’s worse than a show where you can’t stand a single character?
 A show where you can guess the entire direction of the plot within the first hour of it.
 I started getting suspicious very early on and was so certain of my case by episode 3 that I decided to consult Wikipedia.
 I read the synopsis and it turned out I was 95% correct on all my guesses.

 Obviously, I wouldn’t feel like watching more of a show I just spoiled for myself, but I also didn’t want to just sit and watch these events unfold naturally.
-It’s not like I was on the edge of my seat trying to unravel an anime’s mystery; I was contemplating if I wanted to spend 8 hours on a show that I strongly suspected was going for twists and tropes that I would resent.
+It’s not like I was on the edge of my seat trying to unravel an anime’s mystery; I was contemplating if I wanted to spend 8 hours on a show that I strongly suspected I had already figured out completely.

 Hunter x Hunter

 Watching Hunter x Hunter together was the bright idea of my girlfriend at the time, perhaps intended to help me find the next shounen series to fall in love with after she also introduced me to Fullmetal Alchemist.
 Needless to say, this didn’t turn out to be a success.

-Whereas I loved the European steampunk fantasy setting of FMA and the amazing characters from diverse age groups and origins featured in that show, I had trouble getting into the generic anime-style fantasy world that HxH offered.
+Whereas I loved the European steampunk fantasy setting of FMA and the amazing characters featured in that show, I had trouble getting into the generic world that HxH offered.
 I also didn’t feel any click with Gon and Killua, the two young protagonists who are both inexplicably skilled and powerful despite looking to be about 8 years old.
 There were some side-characters that I kind of enjoyed, but I was skeptical about how much screentime they would get in a plot this massive and filled with so many characters.